 - In 1891, the Riverton Fire Company paid $2.00 to the first man arriving at the engine house with a horse to pull apparatus to a fire.

 - Riverton Yacht Club, organized July 1, 1865, today stands as the oldest yacht club on the Delaware River, ninth oldest in the United States.

 - A national class sailboat, the Duster, began in 1933, in the third floor workshop of Jim Merrill and his father Commodore E.K.
 Merrill at 301 Main Street.

-These fascinating facts about Riverton are from palm cards collected by Society Treasurer, Paul Daly, who distributes the cards during the Fourth of July Parade.
+These fascinating facts about Riverton are from palm cards collected by former Society Treasurer, Paul Daly, who distributed the cards during the Fourth of July Parade.